 State and Local Sales Taxes Can Be Charged

 Many states that charge sales taxes at the state level also allow their local governments to impose sales and use taxes.
-The result is that you might pay more in taxes for the same vehicle at the same sales price, depending on the city or county of the state in which you buy the car.
+The result is that you might pay more in taxes for the exact vehicle at the same sales price, depending on the city or county of the state in which you buy the car.

 Florida Laws Benefit Buyers From States Without Sales Tax

-Florida only collects sales tax in the amount that purchasers would pay in their home states.
-This tax policy means residents of New Hampshire, Delaware, Montana, Oregon, Alaska, and New Mexico, who find and buy their dream cars in Florida don't pay sales or use taxes in Florida.
+Florida only collects sales tax in the amount purchasers would pay in their home states.
+This tax policy means residents of New Hampshire, Delaware, Montana, Oregon, and Alaska who find and buy their dream cars in Florida do not pay sales or use taxes in Florida.

-Residents of Arkansas, Mississippi, and West Virginia who buy cars in Florida must pay motor vehicle sales tax to their government because their states don't give credit for taxes paid to the state.
-Florida's state sales tax policies mean buyers get taxed twice for their motor vehicle purchases.
+But residents of Arkansas, Mississippi, and West Virginia who buy cars in Florida must pay motor vehicle sales tax to that state because their states do not give credit for taxes paid to Florida.
+Their home state's policies mean buyers have to pay taxes twice for their Florida car purchases.
 These out-of-state residents end up paying tax in Florida at the sale and paying again in their home states when they license their vehicles at the Department of Motor Vehicles (DMV) or similar vehicle registration agency.

 How to Claim the Florida Sales Tax Exemption

 Nonresident buyers must apply for their exemption when the sale occurs.
 The buyer must submit Form DR-123, Affidavit for Partial Exemption of Motor Vehicle Sold for Licensing in Another State, whether the deal is through a dealer or a private individual.
 This form states the buyer's intent to license the purchased vehicle in their home state within 45 days of the purchase date.

-Michigan's Sales Tax Exemptions Similar to Florida's
+Michigan's Sales Tax Exemptions are Similar to Florida's